-The Department requires one copy of the bound thesis.
+The Department requires one copy of the bounded hard cover thesis.
 This can be done at the U of T BookPod.
 For more information, visit http://bookpod.uoftbookstore.com/.
 Students are also free to choose another printing company.
 Students can choose whichever colour they prefer.